FluroAsh/AshleyThompson_T1A3/README.md

 3. Allow to select & store a **favourite movie** and attach it to their credentials
    1. Stored in separate file

+4. Navigation by utilising the [tty-prompt](https://github.com/piotrmurach/tty-prompt) gem
+   1. Allows user to easily navigate through various options to continue/change/break flow of the application
+   2. Added bonus, using `.mask` method user will have their password masked when prompted at time of input!

-# Develop an Outline of the User Interaction and Experience for the Application
+# !Develop an Outline of the User Interaction and Experience for the Application
-## Find Out How to Interact with Each Future
+## How Will User Find Out How to Interact with Each Feature

 ## How User will Interact with Each Feature